julienrbrt/rfplayer-go/README.md

 ## Troubleshooting

-> [!note]
-> I have sold the RFPlayer, so I won't be able to provide support for this project anymore.
-> If you have any issues, please open an issue on GitHub and I will try to help.

 If you need to use `sudo` to access the serial port, you can add your user to the `dialout` group:

 ```bash